Rahulsunkara007/Leads_Tracker_Chrome_Extension/README.md

 The use of this tracker is to Save and store the Tab Url for future use.
 I have used Html,Css,JavaScript for this project but i mainly focused on JavaSccript.
+With this Project i have been learned the JavaScript.